foxglove/mcap/docs/guides/cpp/protobuf.md

 Before we can write messages, we need to register a schema and a channel to write our messages to.

-To register a schema in Protobuf, you must use the fully-qualified name of the message type (e.g. `ros.nav_msgs.Path`) and provide a serialized `google::protobuf::FileDescriptorSet` for the schema itself.
+To register a schema in Protobuf, you must use the fully-qualified name of the message type (e.g. `foxglove.PosesInFrame`) and provide a serialized `google::protobuf::FileDescriptorSet` for the schema itself.
 Generated Protobuf messages will contain enough information to reconstruct this `FileDescriptorSet` schema at runtime.

 ```cpp
 // Recursively adds all `fd` dependencies to `fd_set`.